Decorating children’s bedrooms can be difficult because their needs and wants change as they grow (oh so quickly).

 Storage is key!

 Clever storage is key to a successful children’s bedroom design.
-There’s usually a tornado of toys and games surrounding them so having a place where they belong is a good idea.
-Placing storage baskets in the room that are easy to access and use will (hopefully) encourage your child to tidy their toys.
+There’s usually a tornado of toys and games so having a place where they belong is a good idea.
+Placing storage baskets in the room that are easy to access will (hopefully) encourage your child to tidy their toys.
 Freestanding or built-in cupboards and drawers are also great, practical options.

-Shelving on the walls or bookcases will provide great storage and can be used to display art, books and your child’s most treasured pieces.
-A good rule of thumb when accessorising a bookcase is to place frequently used items on lower shelves for easy access and more decorative pieces up high.
-Also its important to think of safety with high, freestanding items and have them secured to the wall.
+Shelving on the walls or bookcases will provide great storage.
+They can be used to display art, books and your child’s most treasured pieces.
+Place frequently used items on lower shelves for easy access and more decorative pieces up high.
+Safety is important with high, freestanding items so make sure to have them secured to the wall.

 Typically, the majority of the furniture in a child’s bedroom is placed against and around the walls.
 This ensures plenty of open floor space allowing for freedom to move, playing and use their imagination.